For those of us who love observability and monitoring, there aren’t many places to hang out, chat, and learn.

 Should you catch yourself behaving disrespectfully, or be confronted as such, listen intently, own up to your words and actions, and apologize accordingly.
 No one is perfect, and even well-intentioned people make mistakes.
 What matters is how you handle them and that you avoid repeating them in the future.

 If the administrators determine that a human is behaving disrespectfully, the administrators may take any action they deem appropriate within the community, up to and including expulsion and exclusion from the community.

 As administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 We can’t foresee every situation, and thus if in the administrator’s judgment the best thing to do is to ask a disrespectful individual to leave, we will do so.

-The sole administrator of the Observability & Monitoring Slack as of January 2019 is @Mike Julian.
+The sole administrator of the Observability & Monitoring Slack as of February 2020 is Jason Dixon.
 You can reach him in the Slack or via the contact form on this site.

 This is a community for discussion and not for advertising or promoting products–that includes product announcements and other content marketing pieces.
 That said, many in the community do want to hear what you’re up to, so we have a dedicated channel for it: if you wrote an article or want to let folks know about a product update you’ve made, it goes in #product-announcements.
 This Slack is a community of people to get to know, not as a place to promote your products.
 We want to you know you, not necessarily your product.

 Examples of things that are not okay anywhere except #product-announcements:

 If you’re unsure whether it’s okay to post something, err on the side of the caution and DM an admin.